 No fish in the tank.

 This leads to misfortune.

 Insignificant people must be tolerated in order to keep them well disposed.
 Then we can make use of them if we should need them.
 If we become alienated from them and do not meet them halfway, they turn their backs on us and are not at our disposal when we need them.
 But this is our own fault.
+Nine in the fifth place means:

 A melon covered with willow leaves.
 Hidden lines.

 Then it drops down to one from heave.